 There aren’t a whole lot of glamping sites in Costa Rica but the ones that are there are high quality and first-class.

 - Flor Y Bambu: This glamping hotel is in Playa Grande, a surfing beach in Guanacaste.
-Choose from 2 person or 4 person tents with queen sized bed, hot water, Wi-Fi, a terrace and fridge.

 - Rafiki Beach Camp: Part of the Rafiki Safari Camp located on the Savegre River 30 kilometers south of Manuel Antonio.
 They strive to be an adventurous, sustainable wilderness lodge and luxury tent resort and have ten tents of different sizes imported from S. Africa.